-In response to recent changes in Nasdaq listing rules, in October 2023 the Board approved our Clawback Policy, which provides for the recovery of erroneously awarded incentive-based compensation from executive officers.
+The Board has also approved our Clawback Policy, which provides for the recovery of erroneously awarded incentive-based compensation from executive officers.
 Specifically, this policy requires recovery:

 - in the event of a material noncompliance of the Company with any financial reporting requirement under applicable securities laws, whether or not the officers were at fault and - of compensation granted, earned, or vested based on the attainment of any financial reporting measure that exceeds what otherwise would have been received based on restated financial statements and received during the three completed fiscal years prior to the restatement date.